alexjvr1/R.temp/mtDNA_LabBook.md

 The most likely model using AIC for cytb with outgroups:

 Model = TIM3+I+G

 partition = 0.12032

 -lnL = 1369.6723

 K = 126

 freqA = 0.2435

 freqC = 0.3402

 freqG = 0.1084

 freqT = 0.3079

 R(a) [AC] = 0.3124

 R(a) [AG] = 34.8455

 R(a) [AT] = 1.0000

 R(a) [CG] = 0.3124

 R(a) [CT] = 15.4882

 R(a) [GT] = 1.0000

 p-inv = 0.4510

 gamma shape = 0.7200

+####*COX1*

+Generate a dataset with a representative each of the haplotypes from Vences et al, and from my own data.
+As outgroups, I'm using R.arvalis & R.pyrenica sequences from NCBI (JN871596.1 + ZUR02 from Vences et al. 2013, respectively).

+I aligned xx sequences (xx haplotypes), and cut them down to xxbp alignment.

+*jModelTest*

+- Read the fasta alignment file into jModelTest2 on Cipres online platform
+- Test 88 models against each other

+The most likely model using AIC for *COX1* with outgroups:

+####*Concatenated Dataset*

+Generate a dataset with a representative each of the haplotypes from Vences et al. 2013, and from my own data.
+As outgroups, I'm using R.arvalis & R.pyrenica sequences from NCBI (JN871596.1 + ZUR02 from Vences et al. 2013, respectively).

+I aligned xx sequences (xx haplotypes), and cut them down to xxbp alignment.

+*jModelTest*

+- Read the fasta alignment file into jModelTest2 on Cipres online platform
+- Test 88 models against each other

+The most likely model using AIC for the Concated Dataset with outgroups:

 ##Date Divergence